ivastly/composer-license-checker/README.md

 ## Best practices
 * always turn off the lights when leaving the room
-* keep dependencies up to date
-* get rest if you are tired
+* make sure to have a cake for your birthday

 ## Usage